 Now that you’re wondering whether you’d be a good UI or UX designer, you need to understand that these fields have their ground as well as basic guidelines to follow.
 Every UI and UX designer needs to have a specific personality to stand out and perform well.

-You need to consider these traits straight away if you wish to be an aspiring UI/UX designer.
+Consider the following if you wish to be an aspiring UI/UX designer:

 - Placing users first: UI/UX designers will uphold users’ interests throughout the design and implementation process.
 A strong sense of empathy is needed to understand what people need.
 Act as a problem solver.